Lokesh-Yegireddy/TechM_10336/MiniProjects/To-Do App/V1/README.md

    - Once updated, changes are reflected in real-time in the table.
    - If status is set to **Completed**, the row’s dropdown and edit button are disabled.

-6. **Responsive Design**
-   - Form and table are styled to be **mobile-friendly**.
-   - CSS includes:
-     - Underline style for inputs
-     - Button styles
-     - Table styling with fixed layout and ellipsis for long text
-     - Action buttons for each task
+6. **Form Validations (Updated)**

+   - Title: required, 3–10 characters, only letters, numbers, spaces, and underscores.
+   - Description: optional; if entered, must be 10–30 characters.
+   - Due Date: required, cannot be in the past.
+   - Error messages are displayed below each field dynamically.

 ---

-## Remaining Features for Phase 1 Completion
+## Remaining Features for Phase 1 Completion (None)

-1. **Form Validations**

-   - Ensure all fields are properly validated.
-   - Display error messages below each field.
+- Phase -1 Completed

-## Optional Features (Future Enhancements)
+## (Future Enhancements)

 1. **Radio Button Selection for Single Task Actions**
    - Add radio buttons to each task row to select a specific task.